tidyverse/tidyverse.org/content/blog/rlang-1-0-0-errors/index.md

 </div>

 To avoid distracting users with irrelevant information, [`abort()`](https://rlang.r-lib.org/reference/abort.html) just didn't include a call in the error.
-However, we were missing out on contextual information that could help users understand the origin of an error without having to look at backtrace.
+However, we were missing out on contextual information that could help users understand the origin of an error without having to look at the backtrace, and that context is particularly important in a long pipeline of function calls.

 To improve on the situation, we added a `call` argument to [`abort()`](https://rlang.r-lib.org/reference/abort.html) that makes it easy to throw an error on the behalf of another function.
 If you call [`abort()`](https://rlang.r-lib.org/reference/abort.html) from a helper function, pass the caller environment to automatically pick up the corresponding function call: